 Examination of the hip video

-Trendelenberg’s test: Trendelenberg’s test involves the patient standing alternately on each leg alone.
-It assesses the hip and gluteal muscle strength of the side they are standing on.
-In a negative test the pelvis remains level or even rises.
-In a positive test the pelvis will dip on the contralateral side.
+- Assess the hip and proximal (gluteal) muscle strength by performing the Trendelenburg test.
+This involves the patient alternately standing on each leg alone.
+In a negative test, the pelvis remains level or even rises.
+In an abnormal test, the pelvis will dip on the contralateral side (see image below).

 - Ask the patient to walk – look for an antalgic or Trendelenburg gait.
 An antalgic gait simply means a painful gait, normally resulting in a limp.
 A Trendelenburg gait results from proximal muscle weakness and commonly results in a ‘waddling’ walk.